Updated: Aug 25

 Generally Acrylic sealers are more affordable, don’t last as long and are easily removed using a seal stripper.
 Thus, they lend themselves toward the strip and recoat process.
 Generally you can expect to get around 1 year of wear out of an acrylic sealer.

-Generally Urethane Sealers are more expensive, last longer and have better chemical resistance.
+Generally Urethane Sealers are slightly more expensive, last longer and have better chemical resistance.
 However, when it’s time to remove them, it’s a slower removal process as they are mechanically removed.
 Generally you can expect between 1-3 years from a Urethane sealer.

 Sealers also offer different sheens so it’s important to understand the look they produce.
 You can specify, Matt, Satin, Semi Gloss or Gloss finishes so be sure to communicate this to your terrazzo manufacturer to ensure you get the correct finish.
 Again, I want to remind designers to carefully review the product data of the contractor submittals to ensure they are consistent with the approved control sample and specification.
 Spec sections 2.03 Sealer and sections 3.03 and 3.05 should all be consistent.
 I also encourage designers to work with the terrazzo contractor to have a larger mock up.
 This will show the finish much better than the smaller samples.
 The mock up should then be used as the standard of quality.